Fed begins inflation fight with key rate hike, more to come

 The Federal Reserve launched a high-risk effort to tame the worst inflation since the 1970s, raising its benchmark short-term interest rate and signaling potentially up to seven rate hikes this year

-WASHINGTON -- The Federal Reserve launched a high-risk effort Wednesday to tame the worst inflation since the 1970s, raising its benchmark short-term interest rate and signaling potentially up to seven rate hikes this year.
+WASHINGTON -- The Federal Reserve launched a high-risk effort Wednesday to tame the worst inflation since the early 1980s, raising its benchmark short-term interest rate and signaling up to six additional rate hikes this year.

-The central bank's policymakers expect inflation to remain elevated and to end 2022 at 4.3%, according to updated quarterly projections they released Wednesday.
+The central bank's policymakers expect inflation to remain elevated, ending 2022 at 4.3%, according to updated quarterly projections they released Wednesday.
 That's far above the Fed's 2% annual target.
-The officials also now forecast much slower economic growth this year, of 2.8%, down from its 4% estimate in December.
+The officials also now forecast much slower economic growth this year, of 2.8%, down from a 4% estimate in December.

+Speaking at a news conference Wednesday, Chair Jerome Powell said he believed the economy remains sturdy enough for the Fed to carry out a series of rate hikes without causing a downturn.

+“All signs are that this is a strong economy," Powell said, "one that will be able to flourish in the face of less accommodative monetary policy.”

+“With the unemployment rate below 4%, inflation nearing 8%, and the war in Ukraine likely to put even more upward pressure on prices, this is what the Fed needs to do to bring inflation under control,″ said Mike Fratantoni, chief economist at the Mortgage Bankers Association.

+In a statement it issued after its latest policy meeting, the Fed noted that Russia's invasion of Ukraine and ensuing sanctions by the West “are likely to create additional upward pressure on inflation and weigh on economic activity.”

-Chair Jerome Powell is steering the Fed into a sharp U-turn.
+Powell is steering the Fed into a sharp U-turn.
 Officials had kept rates ultra-low to support growth and hiring during the recession and its aftermath.
 As recently as December, Fed officials had expected to raise rates just three times this year.
-Now, its projected seven hikes would raise its short-term rate to 1.875% at the end of 2022.
+Now, its projected seven hikes would raise its short-term rate to between 1.75% and 2% at the end of 2022.
 It could increase rates by a half-point at future meetings.

-Fed officials also forecast four additional hikes in 2023, boosting its benchmark rate to 2.8%.
+On Wednesday, the officials also forecast four more rate hikes in 2023, which would boost its benchmark rate to 2.8%.
 That would be the highest level since March 2008.
 Borrowing costs for mortgage loans, credit cards and auto loans will likely rise as a result.

+One member of the Fed’s rate-setting committee, James Bullard, head of the Federal Reserve Bank of St. Louis, dissented from Wednesday’s decision.
+Bullard favored a half-point rate hike, a position he has advocated in interviews and speeches.

+The Fed also said it would begin to reduce its nearly $9 trillion balance sheet, which has more than doubled in size during the pandemic, “at a coming meeting.”
+That step will also have the effect of tightening credit for many consumers and businesses.

 Powell is hoping that the rate hikes will achieve a difficult and narrow objective: Raising borrowing costs enough to slow growth and tame high inflation, yet not so much as to topple the economy into recession.